Using a test that visualises the heart anatomy, and coronary circulation.

 Cardiac CT can detect CAD at any stage in its development.
 There are 2 aspects to cardiac CT:

 - Calcium score, giving a low/medium/high probability of having significant CAD

 - CT coronary angiogram where dye is injected through a simple vein in your arm which travels to the coronary arteries, allowing the CT images of the coronaries to then be acquired.

 This is a typical CT image that would be obtained of your heart.

 Dr Banypersad is an authorised provider for all the major insurance companies, including BUPA (fee-assured).

-All consultations, tests and scans take place at: BMI Beardwood and The Spire Manchester.
+All cardiac CT and MRI scans will take place at The Spire Manchester hospital.

 Cardiac CT has shown to reduce the number of heart attacks.